chr0mag/linux-wireless-router/README.md

 =========
 You can turn any PC with a couple of NICs into a router.
 Drop a Wireless card with AP support in it and you can add wireless support.
 The PC Engines boards, however have a number of great features for this project:
 * x86 based - So you can treat it just like any other PC in your home lab.
 If you're running your favourite distro on a number of machines in your lab, perhaps you're caching packages to avoid downloading them from a mirror on each machine.
 Your APU becomes just another one of those machines, updated the same way, using the same packages.
-* networking specific - It's purpose built for network plumbing and includes 3 Intel NICs and support for AES-NI which will speed up your OpenVPN (among other things) if you're into that.
+* networking specific - It's purpose built for network plumbing and includes 3 Intel NICs and support for AES-NI which will speed up OpenVPN (and other software using AES crypto) if you're into that kind of thing.
 * expandable - With 2 USB 3.0 ports you can attach an external USB drive and add some network attached storage to your local network.
 Also, included is are SD-card and mSATA slots for your choice of storage.
 * wireless cards - These are Linux-supported and tested mini PCIe cards that will *just work* if you choose to include them in your build.
 The configuration described here is specifically for the Compex [WLE200NX](https://pcengines.ch/wle200nx.htm) (802.11n/2.4GHz) and [WLE900VX](https://www.pcengines.ch/wle900vx.htm) (802.11ac/5GHz) cards. ([mikrotik](https://mikrotik.com) mini PCIe cards are known to work as well.)
 Do yourself a favour and spend the extra money to get yourself mini PCIe cards that are known to work.
 No faffing around with USB wifi dongles!